MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ---
 title: Using the Set up workspace
-description: Learn how to use the Setup workspace.
+description: Learn how to use the Set up workspace.
 author: neerajnandwana-msft

 ms.topic: conceptual